 - Currency demand by traders

-So, if for example there’s an upswing in international crude oil demand, or Colombia is rocked by a political scandal or a major firm going bust, there can be a huge knock-on effect on how much the Colombian peso is valued on the currency market.
-The upshot of all of this is that sending money to Colombia will result in your recipient receiving different amounts depending on the state of the market.
+For example, if there’s an upswing in international crude oil demand, the country is rocked by a political scandal, or a major firm goes bust, there can be a huge knock-on effect on how much the Colombian peso is valued on the currency market.
+The upshot of all of this is that sending money to Colombians will result in your recipient receiving different amounts depending on the state of the market.

-The Colombian peso has seen ups and downs in value over the past year, which isn’t surprising given the financial uncertainties caused by the Covid-19 pandemic.
-For example, in February 2021, the peso experienced a spike in value thanks to oil prices rising in response to the rollout of the Covid-19 vaccine.
-This, as the news service Reuters explained, “spurred hopes of strong demand in a post-coronavirus world.”
+The Colombian peso has seen ups and downs in value over the past year, which isn’t surprising given the financial uncertainties caused by the COVID-19 pandemic.
+For example, in February 2021, the peso experienced a spike in value thanks to oil prices rising in response to the rollout of the COVID-19 vaccine.

-We can contrast this with a weakening the Colombian peso experienced back in September 2020, when the Bank of the Republic – the country’s central bank – cut interest rates in response to a strong US dollar.
+We can contrast this with a weakening of the Colombian peso experienced in September 2020, when the Bank of the Republic, the country’s central financial institution, cut interest rates in response to a strong US dollar.

 If you don’t really like the idea of entering the rabbit hole of market forces and the economic intricacies of President Iván Márquez’s government, that’s fine.
-You already have the ability to bag the best possible COP conversion, by researching money transfer services and choosing one that offers low fees and fair, clear exchange rates.
+You already have the ability to get the best possible COP conversion by researching remittance services, consulting a currency calculator, and choosing one that offers low fees and fair, clear rates.

-If you’re looking to convert USD, EUR, GBP or any other currency to COP, you can choose to do it through your bank, or through a specialist remittance company.
+If you’re looking to convert USD, EUR, GBP, or any other currency to COP, you can choose to do it through your financial institution or through a specialist remittance company.

-For many people, the bank is still the obvious “go-to” when it comes to turning dollars, euros and other currencies into Colombian pesos.
-Its main plus point is that your money is right there in your bank account, so you don’t have to go through a third-party to make the transaction.
+For many people, the bank is still the obvious “go-to” when it comes to turning dollars, euros, and other currencies into Colombian pesos.
+Its main plus point is that your funds are right there in your bank account, so you don’t have to go through a third party to make the transaction.

-If sending money to Colombia in the most affordable way is important to you, a dedicated, digital remittance company might be your best choice.
-As companies like Remitly don’t have brickand mortar outlets, we have lower overhead and can pass savings on to our customers through low fees and a beneficial exchange rate.
+If sending money to Colombia in the most affordable way is important to you, a dedicated digital remittance company might be your best choice.
+As companies like Remitly don’t have brick-and-mortar outlets, we have lower overhead and can pass savings on to our customers through low fees and a favorable rate.

-Thanks to our network of providers like Bancolombia, Banco de Occidente and many other banks and financial institutions in Colombia, you’ll be able to use Remitly to safely send money directly to your recipient’s bank or mobile money account.
-Or, if it’s more convenient, you can arrange to have the cash collected by your recipient in person at a designated pickup point.
+Thanks to our network of providers like Bancolombia, Banco de Occidente, and many other financial institutions in Colombia, you’ll be able to use Remitly to send money directly to your recipient’s account safely.
+Or, if it’s more convenient, you can arrange to have your recipient collect the cash in person at a designated pickup point.

 *We may ask for additional documentation depending on the amount sent or if we are unable to verify your identity.